Hunter Bishop: 2021-present

-Personal
+Personal life

 Bishop is Jewish.
 His parents are Randy (who owns a private investigation company) and Suzy Bishop (who ran track at UCLA, and was a movie producer and head of the Vancouver Film School in Canada).
-His mother Suzy was diagnosed with early onset Alzheimer’s disease at age 54, when he was in high school.
+His mother Suzy was diagnosed with early-onset Alzheimer's disease at age 54, when he was in high school.
 Bishop said in 2019: "It made me grow up really, really fast, because the last four or five years I haven't really had a life with a mom.
 She's still there but it's not who my mom was growing up."
 His mother died at age 59 in October 2019.
-He and his brother are creating the "Suzy Bishop Memorial Grant" in their mother's honor, which will be gifted once a year to a family affected by Alzheimer’s.
+He and his brother are creating the "Suzy Bishop Memorial Grant" in their mother's honor, which will be gifted once a year to a family affected by Alzheimer's.
 His brother, Braden Bishop, is also a professional baseball player, who made his major league debut with the Seattle Mariners before joining the San Francisco Giants organization in 2021.

 Bishop is a music producer and has released multiple singles.
-He has a studio at his home in Chandler, Arizona where he works.
+He has a studio at his home in Chandler, Arizona, where he works.